Term of Parliament (Enabling 4-year Term) Legislation Amendment Bill: Select committee

 On 25 August 2025, the Parliamentary select committee released its report on the proposed four-year term legislation.
 The committee recommended moving ahead with a four-year term following a referendum but rejected ACT's proposal for an optional four-year team based on the Government handing over control of select committees to opposition parties.
 In the event that arrangement was not met, Parliament would have reverted to a three-year term.
 ACT was the only party to support this arrangement in its minority view.
 The select committee also unanimously adopted a report establishing the legislative framework for holding a referendum on extending the parliamentary term from three to four years.

+On 18 February 2026, Justice Minister Paul Goldsmith confirmed that the Government would not progress with the second reading of the bill during the 54th New Zealand Parliamentary term, saying that it was not a priority for the Government in the "justice area."
+Goldsmith indicated that the Government would consider progressing the bill if re-elected for a second term.
+Consequently, plans to hold a referendum on extending the parliamentary term from three to four years during the 2026 New Zealand general election were scrapped.

 Responses

 On 14 February 2025, Local Government New Zealand (LGNZ), the representative body for local government bodies in New Zealand, voiced support for extending both the parliamentary and local government terms from three to four years.
-LGNZ's President and Mayor of Selwyn Sam Broughton however disagreed with ACT's proposal to make the four-year parliamentary term optional, saying that such an arrangement could cause double-election years.
+LGNZ's President and Mayor of Selwyn Sam Broughton however disagreed with ACT's proposal to make the four-year parliamentary term optional, also saying that such an arrangement could cause years in which both local and general elections were held simultaneously.
 Broughton also urged the central government to pass legislation extending the local government term from three to four years, saying that it could serve as "a test case to show New Zealanders that we could get better outcomes at cheaper costs."

 On 29 October 2025, the policy think tank New Zealand Initiative expressed support for raising the parliamentary term from three to four years among other reforms including raising the number of MPs from 120 to 170, reducing the number of Cabinet members and abolishing overhang seats.

+Public opinion

+A December 2024 Horizon Research poll found that the public were 40% in favour, 30% opposed, and 30% unsure regarding extending the parliamentary term to four years.